varnish/Varnish-Book/varnish_book.rst

 Varnish courses are usually flexible enough to make room for it.

 In addition, you will learn the specific material for the course you take.
-The admin course provides attendees with the necessary knowledge to troubleshoot and tune common parameters of a Varnish server.
+The System Administration (Admin) course provides attendees with the necessary knowledge to troubleshoot and tune common parameters of a Varnish server.
-The webdev course teaches how to adapt web applications so that they work with Varnish, which guarantees a fast experience for visitors of any website.
+The Web Developer (Webdev) course teaches how to adapt web applications so that they work with Varnish, which guarantees a fast experience for visitors of any website.

 ..
 TODO for author: "as visitors' requests scales": can we state a magnitude number? or at what level of scalability are we talking about?
 ..
 The vmod course shows how to ???.
-Other courses may also be thaught with this book.
+Other courses may also be taught with this book.

 Necessary Background
 -------------------

 ..
 TODO for instructor: tailor this slide!

-The admin and Vmod courses require that you:
+The Admin course requires that you:

-- work in a shell on a Linux/UNIX machine, including editing text files and starting daemons,
+- have expertise in a shell on a Linux/UNIX machine, including editing text files and starting daemons,
 - understand HTTP and related Internet protocols,
 - and understand regular expressions.

-The webdev course requires that you:
+The Webdev course requires that you:

-- work in a shell on a Linux/UNIX machine, including editing text files and starting daemons,
+- have expertise in a shell on a Linux/UNIX machine, including editing text files and starting daemons,
 - understand HTTP and related Internet protocols,

 .. container:: handout